LinkedIn Formatting Guide

 6. Hashtags

 Use 3-5 hashtags maximum at the bottom of your post.
 Mix broad (#Leadership, #Marketing) with niche tags (#B2BSaaS, #FractionalCMO).
-Don't hashtag-stuff β LinkedIn's algorithm penalizes it.
+Avoid hashtag-stuffing — many creators report that excessive hashtags reduce post visibility.

 7. Hooks That Work